wassti/ETe/README.md

 `BUILD_DEDSERVER=ON` - build dedicated server executable, enabled by default

-`USE_SDL2=OFF` - use SDL2 backend for video, audio, input subsystems, disabled by default but recommended
+`USE_SDL2=ON` - use SDL2 backend for video, audio, input subsystems

 `USE_SYSTEM_JPEG=ON` - use current system JPEG-turbo library, enabled by default